RG9n/RG9n.github.io/write-ups/hackpark.md

 Let's go ahead and log in to our admin account we compromised on the site and try to find the version of BlogEngine being used.

 * Immediately we see that we set off some red flags with our attempted XSS comments in the "LATEST COMMENTS" section.
 * Let's go ahead and click to delete them all.
-We see this didn't work because comments have to be approved by an admin.
+We see the xss didn't work because comments have to be approved by an admin.
 * Now, let's look at the plugins.
 Create a txt file and list them all along with their version incase we get locked out.

-* Finally, we can navigate to the **About section and find the Version along with some other information.**
+* Finally, we can navigate to the **About section** and find the Version along with some other information.

 ```
 Your BlogEngine.NET Specification